CodingItWrong/codingitwrong.com/_posts/2018-03-04-comparing-vue-component-testing-tools.md

 There are a few things that make this complex:

-- Know to use an input event instead of a change event
+- Know to use an "input" event instead of a "change" event (which is more typical in DOM scripting)
-- Set the value of the element separately from issuing the event
+- Set the `value` property of the element separately from issuing the event
-- Create a new input Event and pass it to dispatchEvent(), rather than calling an input() method directly
+- Create a new "input" Event and pass it to `dispatchEvent()`, rather than calling an event-specific method directly

 I couldn't find a reference to any of this in the Vue unit test docs.
-It may be obvious to someone more experienced in front end development than me, but there are many developers that this won’t help.
+It's likely that it's obvious to someone more experienced in front end development than me, but a big part of Vue's appeal is to newer frontend developers, and this won't help them.

-Also, because Vue unit tests don’t handle asynchrony for us, we have to know to manually call Vue.nextTick() to wait for the DOM to be updated.
+Also, because Vue unit tests don’t handle asynchrony for us, we have to know to manually call `Vue.nextTick()` to wait for the DOM to be updated.

 ## vue-test-utils